-"pertaining to the throat," 1590s, from Middle French guttural, from Latin guttur "throat, gullet," perhaps expressive of throat-noises.
+"pertaining to the throat," 1590s, from French guttural, from Latin guttur "throat, gullet," perhaps expressive of throat-noises.
 "Note that gula, glut- and gurgulio also refer to the 'throat' and 'swallowing', and also contain g(l)u-.
 Guttur may belong to this same family, which has no PIE etymology" [de Vaan].
 The noun, in linguistics, is from 1690s.